 At the end of summer terms, I used to work with school kids, often the less academic but, I always thought, more enthusiastic and entrepreneurial spirits, and we'd spend the week on a project of their choice.

 I now have a motto: 'Artists should be paid, too'.
-It seems to me that people do not think they should have to pay for art.
+It seems to me that people think they should not have to pay for art.
 "It's there on the web so I can use it, right?"
 I give talks to artists, actors, photographers about what to do when someone uses your expensively produced work and refuses to pay for it.
-On this subject, I'm amazed that one artist will copy the work of another or incorporate it into their 'new work', without even asking or giving any credit to the riginal artist.
+On this subject, I'm amazed that one artist will copy the work of another or incorporate it into their 'new work', without even asking or giving any credit to the original artist.
 I've suffered from this and it makes me very cross.
 Please do not do it.
-It's nice to ask.
+It's so easy to ask.

 With social media, I'm a lone voice in the forest.
 I've read their T+Cs and read about the people who own and run those sites and the way they treat young people.
 I don't want anything to do with them so I don't 'Do' social media.
 Many artists, on the other hand, find it works for them.
 But, it all looks too dangerous to me.
 Flickr and LinkedIn are OK, though.